tekknolagi/tekknolagi.github.com/_posts/2025-09-11-walking-around.md

 <!-- TODO link to Kate -->

-Even if it does provide a flag like `--zjit-dump-hir` to print to the console, maybe this is hard to run from a phone or a friend's computer.
+Even if it does provide a flag like `--zjit-dump-hir` to print to the console, maybe this is hard to run from a phone[^log-off] or a friend's computer.
 For that, you may want *friendlier tools*.

+[^log-off]: Just make sure to log off and touch grass.

 ## Mechanical sympathy and the compiler explorer